valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

     spacequery(50,100,100,300,6)

-While non immediately trivial this is a very useful indexing strategy that in the future may be implemented in Redis in a native way.
+While non immediately trivial this is a very useful indexing strategy that in the future may be implemented in Valkey in a native way.
 For now, the good thing is that the complexity may be easily encapsulated inside a library that can be used in order to perform indexing and queries.
-One example of such library is [Redimension](https://github.com/antirez/redimension), a proof of concept Ruby library which indexes N-dimensional data inside Redis using the technique described here.
+One example of such library is [Redimension](https://github.com/antirez/redimension), a proof of concept Ruby library which indexes N-dimensional data inside Valkey using the technique described here.

 Multi dimensional indexes with negative or floating point numbers
 ===